 After the introduction is the real meat and potatoes of the letter, which is the body.
 The body of a creative cover letter is simple, yet direct, it is informal yet poignant.
 The body of the cover letter is the quintessential selling piece for your skills.
 This is where you flaunt all of the skills that you have that are important for the job for which you are applying.
 However, you will need to do this briefly.
 Your cover letter should be no more than four paragraphs total.

 You might consider highlighting your best professional points.
 That is what you do best in the particular field that you work in, what you're proudest of.

-As you can see from the above example, the whole purpose of the body of the email is to shed attention on your previous experience within the creative field.
+As you can see from the above example, the whole purpose of the body of the email is to shed attention on your previous experience within the movie field.
 You should touch on what you have done and what makes you such a dynamic candidate and the right fit for the position.